picaronin/Slideshow_For_Header/README.md

 1. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.
 2. Look for `Slideshow for Header` under the Enabled Extensions list, and click its `Disable` link.
 3. To permanently uninstall, click `Delete Data` and then delete the `/ext/pikaron/slideweuni` folder.

-## Warning
-In case there exist an older version of this extension installed on the `/ext/Picaron/SlideWeUni` route, it is necessary to eliminate it completely by clearing/deleting all the saved data prior to the installation of this version.

 ## License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)